Chalarangelo/30-seconds-of-code/glossary/README.md

 XSS refers to client-side code injection where the attacker injects malicious scripts into a legitimate website or web application.
 This is often achieved when the application does not validate user input and freely injects dynamic HTML content.

+### CSS

+CSS stands for Cascading Style Sheets and is a language used to style web pages.
+CSS documents are plaintext documents structured with rules, which consist of element selectors and property-value pairs that apply the styles to the specified selectors.

 ### Currying